 The Department of Information Science offers a variety of non-degree certificate programs:

-The School Librarian Certification program instructs students to become leaders in integrating technology and information literacy in learning.
+The School Librarian Certification (SLC) program instructs students to become leaders in integrating technology and information literacy in learning.
 School Librarian Certification requirements vary from state to state, however completion of the required UNT courses is accepted in most states.
 Certification courses are predetermined and students must take 9 courses or 27 credit hours (including a practicum) in order to receive the SLC certificate.

 - The Graduate Academic Certificate program is intended for two audiences: